Jeep1945/Dualheading/README.md

 Single_Ntrip is similar to Dual, but only one ardusimple F9P.
 This 2 versions work with USB
-The Photo is a symbll wireing. the Gpio Pin for LED is 2 and Gpio Pin for Ntrip is 4 Dual_COre_Beta3 is a testversion where both cores are use.
+The Photo is a symbll wireing. the Gpio Pin for LED is 2 and Gpio Pin for Ntrip is 4 Dual_COre_Beta5 is a testversion where both cores are use.
 One for WiFi and second for position.
 The benefit is that you have no break in AgopenGPS when Wifi make a break.
+Ntrip with APOS is possible.